Óscar Romero Scholarship Program

 All proceeds from this event directly fund these critical scholarships.

 Please call 773.371.5415 for more information.

-The Óscar Romero Scholars Program at Catholic Theological Union(CTU) prepares lay, Hispanic/Latin@ women and men for professional ministry.
-Romero Scholars earn a graduate degree with the benefit of a creative formation program inspired by the life and ministry of Blessed Óscar Romero.
+The Óscar Romero Scholars Program at Catholic Theological Union(CTU) prepares lay, Hispanic and Latino/a women and men for professional ministry.
+Romero Scholars earn a graduate degree with the benefit of a creative formation program inspired by the life and ministry of Saint Óscar Romero.